SVYSHE/Jobb/README.md

 ## License

-This project is licensed under the MIT License - for further details please have a look at the LICENSE file.
+This project is licensed under the GNU GPL-3.0 license.
+For further details please look at the [License](https://github.com/SVYSHE/Jobb/blob/master/LICENSE)

 ## Credits